ncoevoet/ChanTracker/README.md

     @admin capability add <accountname> User.whoami
     @admin capability add <accountname> whoami

-If your bot manages different channels or communities, remove all `User.<action>` from `defaultcapabilities`, create one user per channel/community, and add ops' hostmasks to it -- it's easier to manage this way.
+If your bot manages different channels or communities, remove all `User.<action>` from the default capabilities, create one user per channel/community, and add ops' hostmasks to it -- it's easier to manage this way.
 Until you have someone with rights in multiple channels/communities, who will need a separate account.